 We also request that visiting divers have Third Party Liability insurance cover and supply proof.
 Members of BSAC are already covered by the general BSAC policy.

-We have a number of facilities that we can offer the visiting diver.
-As a club we dive regularly on Wednesday evenings and at weekends all through the summer; plus a number of impromptu dives as and when the weather permits.
+We have a number of facilities that we can offer the guest diver.
+As a club we dive regularly on week-day evenings and at weekends all through the summer; plus a number of impromptu dives as and when the weather permits.
 We often have spare places available on the boats and can accommodate visiting divers.